What Is Debt Consolidation and How Does It Work?

 Pros

-• Interest savings: Whether you pick a balance transfer credit card or a personal loan with a lower interest rate than the one you're currently paying, you could potentially save hundreds of dollars on interest charges.
+• Potential savings: Whether you pick a balance transfer credit card or a personal loan with a lower interest rate than the one you're currently paying, you could potentially save hundreds—even thousands—of dollars on interest charges.
+It could also result in a lower monthly payment, freeing up some cash flow in your budget.

 • Repayment flexibility: With a balance transfer card, you could get a 0% intro APR promotion for anywhere between 12 and 21 months.
 But if you have a lot of debt and need more flexibility with your monthly payment, you could opt for a debt consolidation loan and get more options, making it easier to find a term that works for you.

-• Easier to manage: If you have multiple monthly payments throughout the month, consolidating your debts combines all of them into one payment, making it easier to manage your repayment plan.
+• Easier to manage: If you have multiple monthly debt payments, consolidating your debts combines them into one payment, making it easier to manage your repayment plan.

 Cons